junobuild/docs/docs/miscellaneous/memory.md

 ## Satellite

 A [satellite] can store data using two types of memory: `heap` and `stable`.
-While both types are forms of random-access memory that only exist as long as the smart contract lives, they can be compared to a familiar analogy.
-Think of `heap` as similar to the RAM in a computer, and `stable` as more akin to ROM.
+Both are forms of random-access memory that exist only while the satellite is active.
+As an analogy, `heap` is like RAM in a computer, while `stable` is more like ROM.

 ### In a nutshell